 Do you cook with your kids?
 What are the benefits to you and your kids by having them in the kitchen?

 [pullquote align="right"]More Dinner Ideas!

-- Lemon Garlic Tilapia – What’s For Dinner!
+- Pizza Ree-a (Bruschetta Pizza) – It’s What’s For Dinner!

 - Caramelized Salmon – It’s What’s For Dinner!

-- Asian Meatloaf with Ground Chicken – It’s What’s For Dinner!
+- Chicken Tamale Pie – It’s What’s For Dinner!

 When I saw this recipe from one of my favorite food bloggers I knew I was going to have to give it a try.
 I am all about experimenting and trying new recipes.
 And even though I have made pizza before you never know unless you try new recipes if something can be improved upon.
 As an added bonus I happen to have enough RIPE cherry tomatoes that I can pick fresh from our garden pots out on the back patio.
 A FEAT in and of itself as it is SO hard for me to grow tomatoes up here in Wyoming and my DOG likes to pick herself some tomatoes off the plants.
 Well we moved the pots up onto a old picnic table to keep them out of the dogs reach and I now have ripe tomatoes to harvest.
 What a treat!
 I am going to substitute out the goat cheese for some feta cheese that I have stashed away in the freezer.
 Otherwise I have all the ingredients.

 - 1 whole Unbaked Pizza Crust (she has a recipe for this)